BA (Hons)Architectural Design and Technology

 If you're in your final year, we also have graduate job opportunities just for Solent graduates.Find out more

 Support at Solent

 All students at Solent University have access to a range of specialist support services.
 Whether you are having financial difficulty, need additional help with academic skills or want advice on setting up your own business you'll find that help is always on hand.

 Most of our specialist support services are based around the Student Hub, a central space where you can access all the information and support you may need during your time at University.
 The Student Hub is the first point of contact if you have any queries relating to your course, including questions about your timetable, options, and assessments and extenuating circumstances.

 Thinking about studying further than an undergraduate degree?
-Alumni can get up to 50% off their postgraduate study.
+Alumni can get 20% off their postgraduate study.

 MSc Architectural Project Management

 In light of the growing need for specialists in architectural project management to lead the design and construction stage effectively, Solent’s new, forward-thinking...